shootermv/my-news-app/README.md

 # Requirements
 ![Image of Requirements](https://raw.githubusercontent.com/shootermv/my-news-app/main/requirements.PNG)
 # Tech Stack
-React-Native
+* React-Native  - because it is cool
-Expo - Why Expo? - Beacuse i wanted to play with this interesting tool
+* Expo - because i wanted to play with this interesting tool
-Yarn -  because of popular song "forever yarn"
+* Yarn - because of popular song "forever yarn"

 ### Installation
 you need to have android studio or xcode installed on your machine